uuland/prototool/well-known-plugins.md

 - Adds the logic to handle Well-Known Plugins in the `settings` package.
 Note that no other code needs to change to handle Well-Known Plugins in Prototool - the `GenConfig` and `GenPlugin` structs remain the same (although I had added values for this, I remove them in a future commit, more on that below).
 - Updates the example in [example](example) to use the Well-Known Plugins.
+There is no diff generated between the existing example generated code and the generated code on this branch.

 ### 9be25c78f8437859f1cc83206bea61deff96c187 Fix bugs and add GenPluginTypeUnset

 This commit fixes some bugs that came up on testing, and also adds the `settings.GenPluginTypeUnset` constant.
 We should differentiate between unset and `none` for the plugin type, so that a user could override for example the Well-Known Plugin `gogoslick` to not have the type `gogo`, which has the effect of suppressing the generated modifiers.
-This feature will need to be tested
+This feature will need to be tested.

 ### The rest of the commits